andreamrau/blogdown_source/content/home/teaching.md

 +++

-I am a teaching instructor for the following course at the University of Wisconsin-Milwaukee
+I am a teaching instructor for the following course at the University of Wisconsin-Milwaukee in Spring 2018:

-- PH718: Data management and visualization
+- [UWM](https://uwm.edu/) PH718: Data management and visualization